 The software of the SSI SCHAEFER piece picking applications can be operated as a fully integrated component of a WAMAS installation.
 However, it can be also seamlessly coupled as a self-sufficient stand-alone system with merchandise management and material flow systems from third-party providers.
 The core element of the piece picking software is the software module WAMAS® Vision.
 It detects the items in a bin and identifies the ideal gripping area.
 For this purpose, state-of-the-art image processing algorithms as well as smart AI methods are applied.
 The eyes of the software into the “real world” are 3D camera systems that depict the contents of the bin.
 To be able to interact with the “real world”, WAMAS Vision transmits the data to the robot control.
 There, the data are processed under consideration of mobility as well as the physical properties of the gripper for optimal picking.
 The software is integrated into a highly complex system consisting of sensor and robot technology.
 SSI SCHAEFER has gained valuable experience in dealing with camera and sensor technologies thanks to the Schäfer Case Picking.
 SSI SCHAEFER strengthens this unique technological know-how of automated picking through their process competence, which is always required in these areas of application – i.e. the knowledge of the surrounding processes in which the automated picking cell has to be integrated.

 The first SSI SCHAEFER piece picking cells have been in operation at a pharmaceutical wholesaler in North America since 2020.
 The cells are supplied by a bin conveying system.
 They have a multi-order design, in which the robot picks several orders from two source bins into three target bins at the same time.
-The first installation of the cell is used to pick drugstore products.
+The first installation of the cell is used to pick pharmacy products.
 In the meantime, seven other instances of this cell type to pick for picking medication, have already gone into operation.
 Although the two projects seem to be similar, the focus of the development shifts based on the product range.
-The design of drugstore products is based on the expectations and demands of end customers in the store.
+The design of pharmacy products is based on the expectations and demands of end customers in the store.
 Packaging that is intended to attract the consumer’s attention poses a considerable challenge for many systems.
-However, the AI-based system installed by SSI SCHAEFER masters such challenges with flying colors.
+However, the AI-based system installed by SSI SCHAEFER masters such challenges with flying colours.

 Compared to drugstore products, medication is usually sold in less sophisticated packaging.
 These may lead to optical pitfalls, but the difficulty with medication is completely different – namely zero-error tolerance during picking.
 The selection of the gripping position considerably affects the process safety in picking.
 A large number of sensors is used for additional monitoring.
 Sophisticated statistics and in-depth analysis tools make the processes in the robot cell transparent.
 Simulations and machine learning procedures optimize the processes in the product range.

-Piece picking robot cells by SSI SCHAEFER offer standardized solutions for small parts picking in bin conveying systems as well as for pouch loading systems.
+Piece picking robot cells by SSI SCHAEFER offer standardised solutions for small parts picking in bin conveying systems as well as for pouch loading systems.
 The highly flexible WAMAS Vision software is also applied in other logistics contexts.

 About the author: